Skip to main content

 What Are the Systemic Implications of Commodified Health Data?

-The commodification of through wellness incentives has systemic implications that extend beyond the individual employee.
+The commodification of health data through wellness incentives has systemic implications that extend beyond the individual employee.
 When employers are able to collect vast amounts of health data on their workforce, it can lead to new forms of discrimination and social stratification.

 For example, an employer might use aggregate data to make decisions about where to locate new facilities, or to offer different health plans to different groups of employees based on their perceived health risks.
 This could create a “bio-economy” where an individual’s economic opportunities are increasingly tied to their health status.